Sochi residents blame Games for ecological damage

 Complaints about construction, along with international concerns about gay rights and security, threaten Putin's efforts to improve Russia's image through the games.

-The Sochi 2014 organising committee says construction has minimised harmful carbon emissions, and companies carrying out construction say they are sticking to their promises to meet international standards in protecting the environment.
+The Sochi 2014 organizing committee says construction has minimized harmful carbon emissions, and companies carrying out construction say they are sticking to their promises to meet international standards in protecting the environment.

-"The air and water in Sochi have become cleaner than in December 2007," Deputy Prime Minister Dmitry Kozak said this month, praising the modernisation of local transport and environmental protection work.
+"The air and water in Sochi have become cleaner than in December 2007," Deputy Prime Minister Dmitry Kozak said this month, praising the modernization of local transport and environmental protection work.

 But some ecologists say the damage is only the beginning and that construction may have put the region in the path of potential ecological disasters, including poisoned drinking water and flooding.